Isaacboxall1/Mtg_Deck_Organiser/README.md

 - Next.js
 - React
+- CSS Modules
 - Node.js
 - Supabase
+- PostgreSQL
 - Jest
 - Github Actions
 - React Testing Library
 - Netlify

+## Learning Experience

+This project was a great learning experience for me.
+I have been able to further my understanding of a wide variety of technologies, including React Hooks, Node.js, Supabase, CSS Modules, React Testing Library, and Github Actions.
+I Have also learned the ins and outs of Next.js, which I have found to be a very powerful and useful framework, especially with features such as built in page routing.
+An experience I've really enjoyed getting to grips with is structuring and querying a large relational database, with multiple foreign keys for each table.

 ## Local Setup